All Episodes

 And so whether he's good or bad is irrelevant.

-He is engaged in top-level geopolitical strategy, and the U.S. is not even at the table, not being taken seriously, and and we're getting our cookies stolen from us by Vladimir Putin on the geopolitical stage.
+And we're getting our cookies stolen from us by Vladimir Putin on the geopolitical stage.

-And so we can sit here, oh Putin's a monster, Putin's a tyrant, he invaded Ukraine, and all of that is a distraction from the partnerships, the allies, the BRIC system, and and how the petrol dollar is about to go the way of the dodo bird, and nobody really wants to focus on that aspect.
+And all of that is a distraction from the partnerships, the allies, the BRICS system, and how the petrodollar is about to go the way of the dodo bird.

-They want to sit here and have Putin the boogeyman out there in the field for everybody to point and yell out and fundraise and start wars over.
+They want to sit here and have Putin, the boogeyman, out there in the field for everybody to point and yell out and fundraise and start wars over.

 Yes.

-It's all it's all just projection.
+It's all just projection.

-Uh they wanted that to take place.
+They wanted that to take place.

 And the sanctions that were placed on Russia really accelerated de-dollarization.

-You fast forward and I'll give you some figures here.
+And I'll give you some figures here.

 They were made up in dollars.

-Uh after the sanctions placed on Russia in 2022, it fell to 45%.
+After the sanctions placed on Russia in 2022, it fell to 45%.

 So you're losing share of the dollar being used financially around the world, which hurts the purchasing power of the dollar and it hurts the standing of the dollar, which hurts us economically here at home.